-How to share your experience
+How to share your experience or make a complaint

 If you have a concern or complaint about your care, or the care of your relative in hospital or in any of our services, please bring this to the attention of the nurse in charge of the ward or person in charge of the department and team in the first instance who should attempt to resolve the issue immediately.
 We also provide a number of additional means of raising your concerns and compliments:-